Wood fuel: Today

+Many lower- and middle-income countries rely on wood for energy purposes (especially cooking).
+The largest producers are all in these income groups and have large populations with a high reliance on wood for energy: in 2023, India ranked first with 298 million m3 (15% of total production), followed by China with 148 million m3 and Brazil with 132 million m3 (respectively 8% and 7% of global production).

 A pellet stove is an appliance that burns compressed wood or biomass pellets.

 Wood heat continues to be used in areas where firewood is abundant.
 For serious attempts at heating, rather than mere ambience (open fireplaces), stoves, fireplace inserts, and furnaces are most commonly used today.
 In rural, forested parts of the U.S., freestanding boilers are increasingly common.
 They are installed outdoors, some distance from the house, and connected to a heat exchanger in the house using underground piping.

 The mess of wood, bark, smoke, and ashes is kept outside and the risk of fire is reduced.
 The boilers are large enough to hold a fire all night and can burn larger pieces of wood, thus less cutting and splitting is required.
 There is no need to retrofit a chimney in the house.
 However, outdoor wood boilers emit more wood smoke and associated pollutants than other wood-burning appliances.
 This is due to design characteristics such as the water-filled jacket surrounding the firebox, which acts to cool the fire and leads to incomplete combustion.
 Outdoor wood boilers also typically have short stack heights in comparison to other wood-burning appliances, contributing to ambient levels of particulates at ground level.
 An increasingly popular alternative is the wood gasification boiler, which burns wood at very high efficiencies (85-91%) and can be placed indoors or in an outbuilding.

 There are numerous ways to process wood fuel, and wood is still used today for cooking in many places, either in a stove or an open fire.
 It is also used as a fuel in many industrial processes, including smoking meat and making maple syrup.
 As a sustainable energy source, wood fuel also remains viable for generating electricity in areas with easy access to forest products and by-products.